 This disadvantage is noticeably offset by how inclusive and optimized the platform is and can be further minimized if you opt for the concierge setup experience when you first integrate your site.

 If you’re looking for assistance, the quickest way is to visit the Contact Us page.
 You can easily navigate through the prompts to find the department you need and contact them quickly.

 If you’re looking for full-scale support (specifically for development, customization, or other more complex needs), we recommend hiring a WooExpert.
 WooCommerce has a directory of these pros listed on its website for easy access, with an average cost of $50 to $150 per hour.

 WooCommerce is one of the most rapidly changing e-commerce tools I’ve encountered, with improvements and fixes coming at a fortnight’s pace, on average.
 It’s rare to see this speed from such a large-scale plug-in, and it points to future improvements coming at an (even faster) rate for current WooCommerce business owners.

-Here are just a few exciting changes that took place in the later iterations of WooCommerce 7, all of which rolled out in October 2022.
+Here are just a few exciting changes that took place in the later iterations of WooCommerce 7:

 - Filter UI updates: The filter block UI has a cleaner look and feel and has a new Reset feature for each filter.